Beyond Leakage and Complexity: Towards Realistic and Efficient Information Cascade Prediction: Experiments

 \subsection{Implementation Details}

 We compare our model against a range of established baselines: MLP, {DeepHawkes}~\cite{cao2017deephawkes}, {CasCN}~\cite{chen2019information}, {CasFlow}~\cite{xu2021casflow}, {CTCP}~\cite{Lu2023ContinuousTimeGL}, and {CasDO}~\cite{cheng2024information}.
-See \cref{app:Baseline} for more details of the baselines.
-For the popularity prediction task, we adopt two widely used metrics to evaluate the performance of comparative methods: Mean Squared Logarithmic Error (MSLE) and Mean Absolute Logarithmic Error (MALE).
-For the second-stage popularity conversion prediction task, in addition to MSLE and MALE, we further incorporate Hit@40—a commonly used metric in recommendation scenarios—which measures the proportion of predictions whose error relative to the ground truth is less than 40\%.
-Therefore, MSLE, MALE, and Hit@40 collectively assess the prediction accuracy from complementary perspectives, providing a comprehensive evaluation of the discrepancy between predicted values and actual outcomes.
-See \cref{app:impledetials} for more implementation details.
+See \cref{app:Baseline} for baseline details.
+For popularity prediction, we use Mean Squared Logarithmic Error (MSLE) and Mean Absolute Logarithmic Error (MALE).
+For second-stage conversion prediction, we additionally adopt Hit@40—a commonly used metric in information retrieval—which measures the proportion of predictions whose error relative to the ground truth is less than 40\%.
+Together, these metrics provide a comprehensive assessment of prediction accuracy from complementary perspectives.

+Key hyperparameters of CasTemp are summarized as follows.
+The model is trained for 100 epochs with learning rate 0.01 via standard gradient descent.
+The sequential encoder uses a hidden dimension of 16 to balance capacity and efficiency.
+To model the diminishing influence of past events, we apply exponential time decay with coefficient $\lambda = 0.1$, up-weighting recent propagation activities.
+In the inter-cascade competition graph $\mathcal{G}_c$, edges are retained only if Jaccard similarity between promoter sets satisfies $w_{ij} \geq \tau_1 = 0.1$, preserving meaningful competitive or collaborative relationships.
+Self-propagation sequences are truncated or padded to maximum length $L_{\max} = 10$.
+Cross-propagation sequences are constructed via temporal random walks: up to $\tau_2 = 5$ independent walks, each of at most $\tau_3 = 10$ hops, sample external diffusion events from neighboring cascades in $\mathcal{G}_c$.
+Our implementation is available at \url{https://github.com/Lucas-PJ/CasTemp-ALGO}.